IrineosMagou/Parallel_Systems/README.md

 The goal of this repository is to provide clear, practical examples of how different parallel programming models work in C and how they can be applied to real computational problems.

-In each subdirectory you can find a **Makefile** for easier compilation and executiion of the programs.
+In each subdirectory you can find a **Makefile** for easier compilation and execution of the programs.
 You can also find a **bash script** for results aggregation and speed comparison.
 These scripts run the source code multiple times for 2-8 threads.